TL;DR

 Telematics insurance, where a "black box" or mobile app monitors your driving, can be a great way for young or new drivers to get affordable cover.
 However, it comes with strict conditions.
 Insurers monitor:

-Breaking these rules can lead to mid-term premium increases or even outright cancellation of your policy, which you must then declare to future insurers for years.
+Breaking these rules can lead to mid-term premium increases or even outright cancellation of your policy, which you should consider whether you may need to then declare to future insurers for years.

 Making a claim on your motor insurance policy has a severe and long-lasting financial impact that goes far beyond your excess.
 The real cost is felt in inflated premiums for up to five years after the incident.